ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/REDTEAM.md

 ![pic](2.PNG)

-* Navigating the website you find access to the following:
+* Investigating the website you find access to the following:
     - Company Blog
     - Company Folders
     - Company Share Folder